The French Placement Process at Bowdoin

 How to take the Placement Exam and obtain your course recommendation:

-⇒ If, after logging in to Blackboard, you find that you are unable to access the Placement Exams and Surveys link, please contact the Academic Coordinator for Spanish, Kate Flaherty (email@example.com), or a French faculty member, to gain access to the Blackboard Placement course.
+⇒ If, after logging in to Blackboard, you find that you are unable to access the Placement Exams and Surveys link, please contact the Academic Coordinator for Romance Languages, Kate Flaherty (firstname.lastname@example.org), or a French faculty member, to gain access to the Blackboard Placement course.
 Once you have access, please follow the above instructions.

-Just prior to first-year orientation, your academic advisor will have access to your placement recommendation through the Registrar’s electronic system (Bearings).
+Just prior to first-year orientation, your academic advisor will have access to your placement recommendation through the Registrar’s electronic system (Polaris).
 Department faculty will also have your results at the French open house that takes place during first-year orientation.